 Risk reduction has been achieved via the disposal of almost all of the Group's non-strategic UK lifetime mortgage assets.
 Further reduction has been sought by investigating the potential for disposals of other mortgage assets.
-The Board's strategic aim in this regard has been to move the Group's risk profile away from those legacy asset positions that carried higher risks and higher regulatory capital risk weighting.
+The Board's strategic aim in this regard continues to be to move the Group's risk profile away from those legacy asset positions that carry higher risks and higher regulatory capital risk weightings where possible.

 Regulatory capital conservation has continued to be a priority.
-The Group continues to have headroom above its Pillar 1 plus Pillar 2A requirement in total capital terms, but did not meet the qualitative standards for the level of CET 1 regulatory capital.
-Consequently, the Society has not paid the coupons on PIBS since April 2016 as, in order to conserve capital, such a distribution is prohibited under CRD IV article 141.
+The Group continues to have headroom above its Total Capital Requirements in total capital terms, but did not meet the qualitative standards for the level of CET 1 regulatory capital.
+Consequently, the Society has not paid the coupons on PIBS since April 2016 as, in order to conserve capital, such a distribution is prohibited under the applicable regulatory capital conservation rules.

 The Group has continued to explore ways in which the CET 1 regulatory capital position could be improved.
-The medium to long term strategic plan which was independently reviewed and acknowledged by the Prudential Regulation Authority ("PRA") in 2018 was updated in the year.
+The medium to long term strategic plan which was first independently reviewed and acknowledged by the Prudential Regulation Authority ("PRA") in 2018 was updated in the year.
 The PRA have agreed to monitor the Society against the updated plan.
-As at 31 December 2019, the requirement to hold CET 1 capital in excess of 4.5% of Risk Weighted Assets was met but it is recognised that a stress event or other significant loss could result in a future breach.
-Potential stress events are detailed on page 25 of the Group's 2019 Annual Report and Accounts.
+As at 31 December 2020, the requirement to hold CET 1 capital in excess of 4.5% of Risk Weighted Assets was met but it is recognised that a stress event or other significant loss could result in a future breach.
+Potential stress events are detailed on page 26 of the Group's 2020 Annual Report and Accounts.